itsOwen/CyberScraper-2077/README.md

 ### How to Use Multi-Page Scraping

-I suggest you enter the URL structure every time If you want to scrape multiple pages so it can detect the URL structure easily, It detects nearly all URL types.
+I suggest you enter the URL structure every time if you want to scrape multiple pages so it can detect the URL structure easily.
+It detects nearly all URL types.

 1. **Basic Usage**:
    To scrape multiple pages, use the following format when entering the URL: